-At the end of the consented storage period, if the samples have not been used or previously discarded with your consent, we will have to destroy your samples.

-We will make every effort to contact you at this time, but if we do not succeed we will discard your samples without your consent.
+At the end of the consented storage period, if the samples have not been used or have not been previously discarded with your consent, by law we will have to remove your sperm samples from storage and dispose of them.
+We will make every effort to contact you at this time, but if we do not succeed, we are still required to remove your sperm samples from storage and dispose of them.

-The Clinical Oncology Centre will be happy to arrange annual analysis (testing) of fresh semen after your treatment to check whether you are still fertile.
+The Clinical Oncology Centre will be happy to arrange analysis (sperm count testing) of fresh semen after your treatment to check whether you are still fertile.